blocknetdx/documentation/docs/service-nodes/setup.md

 		   1. Stop your *Staking Wallet*.
 If your *Staking Wallet* has been set up according to the
 		   [VPS Staking guide](/wallet/staking/#staking-from-cli-on-a-vps-running-ubuntu-linux),
-		   and the alias for `stcli` has also been set up according to that guide, you
+		   and the alias for `blocknet-cli` has also been set up according to that guide, you
 		   can stop your *Staking Wallet* with:
 		   ```
-		   stcli stop
+		   blocknet-cli stop
 		   ```
 		   1. Wait till your *Staking Wallet* stops completely.
 You can monitor the *Staking Wallet* Linux process (called `blocknetd`) by